pamo/pamo.github.io/pages/blog/2016-03-07-street-photography/index.md

 On the technical side of things, we were recommended to

-* stay within 21mm to 50mm focal range, basically wide angle lens.
+* Stay within 21mm to 50mm focal range, basically wide angle lens.
-* shoot in aperture or manual mode
+* Shoot in aperture or manual mode
 * begin at a minimum 5.6 F-stop and increase up to F11 as the sun comes out (we had an overcast start to the morning).
-* set the shutter speed to 1/250th of a second in order to freeze motion and go up as needed
+* Set the shutter speed to 1/250th of a second in order to freeze motion and go up as needed
 * use Auto ISO at 200

 Another concept I had never heard of was "[zone-focusing](http://inmybag.net/learn-to-zone-focus/)" wherein one gauges the distance between the lens and potential subjects and adjusts focus manually and leave set and ready for someone or something to step into the "kill zone".
 A good zone is usually optically 1/3 of the way between you and a wall.
 This is to avoid wasting time allowing the camera auto-focusing given that your depth of field within the space is predictable.